ArunRamakani/StreamClient/README.md

 # Stream Client

-This is the stream client which can be connected to gRPC stream server to transmit data in a stream after authentication through gRPC metadata.
+This is the stream client that can connect to gRPC stream server to transmit data in a stream after authentication through gRPC metadata.
 This client also compresses the data over the stream to optimize the transfer

 ## Build